-For most people, it is far better to take the Breathalyzer test than to not take the test because if you don’t take the test, your driver’s license is automatically going to be revoked.
-You won’t be able to negotiate anything with the District Attorney, including a lesser charge in which your license does not have to be revoked.
+Usually, it is far better to take the Breathalyzer test than to refuse it, because if you don’t take the test, your driver’s license will automatically be revoked.
+If you refuse to take the test, you won’t be able to negotiate anything with the District Attorney, including a lesser charge in which your license does not have to be revoked.
 If you know that you are going to have an extremely high reading or you have prior DWI convictions, then you may be better off not taking the Breathalyzer test.

 Can I Rescind My Refusal To Submit To a Breath Test?